vinaychowdary7/MetroNavigationSystem/README.md

-Certainly!
-To make the content more stylish for a GitHub README, you can use markdown for formatting.
-Here's the enhanced and stylized version:

----

 # Metro Navigation System

 The **Metro Navigation System** is a Java terminal-based application designed to provide efficient navigation within a metro system.
 It is organized into four packages: `metroSystem`, `functionality`, `maps`, and `utility`, each serving a specific purpose to enhance the overall functionality and organization of the system.